YasiNoshirvan/YasiNoshirvan/README.md

 ## 🏆 Honors & Awards

-🥉 **Third Place – Iranian Statistics Student Competition**
-Issued by Iranian Statistics Association, Sep 2022
+🥉 **Third Place – Iranian Statistics Student Competition** (Iranian Statistics Association, Sep 2022)

-🏅 **Accepted into the First Level of the Statistics Olympiad**
-Issued by Young Scholars Club, May 2022
+🏅 **Accepted into the First Level of the Statistics Olympiad** (Young Scholars Club, May 2022)

-🏅 **Accepted into the First and Second Level of the Mathematics Olympiad**
-Issued by Young Scholars Club, Feb 2016
+🏅 **Accepted into the First and Second Level of the Mathematics Olympiad** (Young Scholars Club, Feb 2016)

 ---